Mercedes-Benz W114/W115: History

-Mercedes-Benz 250 (W114) saloon: This post-facelift version is distinguished by a lower and wider radiator grill and differing treatment below the single front bumper/fender.
+Mercedes-Benz 250 (W114) saloon: This post-facelift version is distinguished by a lower and wider radiator grille and differing treatment below the single front bumper/fender.

-The W114 received a facelift in August 1973 – with a lower bonnet-line, lower and broader grill, a single front bumper to replace the double bumpers, lower placement of the headlamps, A-pillar treatment for keeping the side windows clear, removal of the quarter-windows in the front doors, ribbed tail lights to minimize occlusion of the tail lights with road dirt, and larger side mirrors.
+The W114 received a facelift in August 1973 – with a lower bonnet-line, lower and broader grille, a single front bumper to replace the double bumpers, lower placement of the headlamps, A-pillar treatment for keeping the side windows clear, removal of the quarter-windows in the front doors, ribbed tail lights to minimize occlusion of the tail lights with road dirt, and larger side mirrors.
 The interior received inertia reel seatbelts and a new padded steering wheel with a four-spoke design.

 The Mercedes-Benz W115 is known to be a very durable car.
 In 2004 Greek taxi driver Gregorios Sachinidis donated his 1976 Mercedes-Benz 240 D to the Mercedes-Benz Museum Collection with 4.6 e6km on the odometer, which is recognised as the Mercedes-Benz with the highest recorded mileage known to date.